Soares/simplifience.com/post/bias/hindsight.md

 Actually, people spend a larger portion of their income in times of *prosperity*.

 Which makes sense, now that you know it.
-This is a consumerist culture.
 When times are good, we buy cars and put down money on houses and indulge in excess.
 We try to keep up with the Joneses.
 We're a paycheck-to-paycheck nation.
 When the money's rolling in there's no need to worry about the future.
-We only save when the times get tough.
+We only save when the times get tough, and, in fact, recessions happen *precisely* when everybody is being too stingy with their money: that's how the economy gets depressed in the first place.

 It should be obvious, now that you know.